 The area of Bear Mountain in Amherst County has been their ancestral home for more than 10,000 years.

-Monacan Indian Living History Village in Natural Bridge depicts what life was like 300 years ago.
+Monacan Indian Living History Exhibit in Natural Bridge depicts what life was like more than 300 years ago.
 See how their homes were built, what they planted and how they played.

-The Monacan Indian Nation Ancestral Museum in Amherst is on the actual land that the Monacans have lived for more than 10,000 years.
+The Monacan Indian Nation Ancestral Museum in Amherst is on the actual land the Monacan have inhabited for more than 10,000 years.